JarrahDev/Howsmypi/README.md

 - `psutil` library (can be installed using `pip3`)
 - `subprocess` library (can be installed using `pip3`)
 - `typer` library (can be installed using `pip3`)
--` API`
+-  API
--  RapidAPI key for weather data (update 'RAPIDAPI_KEY'in the script or use the default one...)
+-  `RapidAPI key for weather data (update 'RAPIDAPI_KEY'in the script or use the default one...)`

 ## Installation